LiskArchive/lisk-mobile/README.md

 /Users/***/Library/Developer/Xcode/DerivedData/Lisk-***/Build/Products/Debug-iphonesimulator/lottie-ios/Lottie.modulemap
 ```

-Follow these steps to solve it:
+Follow these steps below which should resolve any errors:

-1. Add the following to the end of your Podfile (especially M1 users)
+1. Add the following to the end of your Podfile (especially M1 users).

 ```ruby
 post_install do |installer|